 The review process should provide context–appropriate advocacy for youth and young adults that includes support for their full involvement in the review proceedings and advocacy for achievement of case goals and resolution of other issues.

 In most states, young people continue to have at least one annual permanency review in court.
 Beyond that annual hearing, states vary in how they structure their case review process.
-In California, DC, Indiana, Maine, Minnesota, Texas and West Virginia, the court conducts periodic reviews at least every six months.
-In Hawaii, Nebraska, and North Dakota, one of the periodic reviews is a court hearing and an administrative panel conducts the second annual review.
+In California, D.C., Indiana, Maine, Minnesota, Texas, and West Virginia, the court conducts periodic reviews at least every six months.
+In Hawaii, Nebraska, and North Dakota, one of the periodic reviews is a court hearing, and an administrative panel conducts the second annual review.
 In Illinois, all young people have two annual reviews by an administrative panel, and court reviews are determined on a case-by-case basis.
 In Michigan, an administrative body outside the court system exclusively hold periodic reviews.

 Most states continue to provide – or give young adults the option to request – legal representation.
-In DC, Illinois and West Virginia, the young adult’s Guardian Ad Litem (GAL) continues to provide legal services.
-In Indiana, Minnesota, North Dakota and Texas, the young person has a right to request legal counsel and, if requested, counsel is provided at public expense.
+In D.C., Illinois, and West Virginia, the young adult’s Guardian Ad Litem (GAL) continues to provide legal services.
+In Indiana, Minnesota, North Dakota, and Texas, the young person has a right to request legal counsel and, if requested, counsel is provided at public expense.
 No official legal representation is provided in some states, including Maine and Tennessee.

 Some jurisdictions have created separate court review dockets and specialized foster care review boards for older youth and young adults that are specifically designed to engage and empower them in the review.
-Judges and hearing officers, foster care review board members, and other staff participating in these reviews bring special interest and expertise to these reviews.
+Judges and hearing officers, foster care review board members, and other participating staff bring special interest and expertise to these reviews.
 For example, in Chicago, the Cook County Benchmark Permanency Hearing Program assists young adults preparing for independence.
 Young adults receive individualized attention from a judge at a series of hearings held at certain benchmarks in the young adult’s life.
 The focus is on helping youth identify and plan long-term educational and career goals.
 The hearings also give young people a better understanding of what independence from the foster care system entails.

-Similarly, Washington, DC also has a one child/one judge model, where, to the extent possible, a single judge follows a child through the life of their case.
+Similarly, Washington, D.C., has a one child/one judge model, where, to the extent possible, a single judge follows a child through the life of their case.
 Many young adults have developed a strong relationship with their judge by the time they transition from care.

 Several states are also designing creative ways to ensure that young adults feel supported during the review process.
-In Tennessee, specialized Foster Care Review Boards use peer advocates -- young adults who were in foster care and received post-custody supports -- to consult with those currently in care about options for support, help young people communicate their preferences to the Board, and help the Boards assess and address systemic issues for improving the independent living program.
-Building on the work of Tennessee, Louisiana is actively exploring creating peer mentor advocates to walk alongside young adults in extended care as they go through the case review process.
+In Tennessee, specialized Foster Care Review Boards use peer advocates -- young adults who were in foster care and received post-custody supports -- to consult with those currently in care about options for support.
+The advocates help young people communicate their preferences to the review board, and help the board assess and address systemic issues for improving the independent living program.
+Building on the work of Tennessee, Louisiana is actively exploring the addition of peer mentor advocates to walk alongside young adults in extended care as they go through the case review process.

 Transition Services

 Extended foster care provides an important foundation of support as young people create and implement their transition plan.
-For most young people, a placement and a case worker is not sufficient to ensure positive outcomes as they transition from foster care.
+For most young people, a placement and a case worker are not sufficient to ensure positive outcomes as they transition from foster care.
 Many states are grappling with how to best create a continuum of supportive services to help young people navigate the transition from care with growing independence and responsibility.

 Federal Requirements and Options